voxsim/knowledge/programming-languages/javascript/README.md

 - A block statement is something between { }
 - A function statement is something inside a function

-## this
-The this parameter contains a reference to the object of invocation. this allows a method to know what object it is concerned with. this allows a single function object to service many functions. this is key to prototypal inheritance.

 ## Primitive types
 There are seven primitive types: null, undefined, Number, String, Object, Boolean, Symbol.